 Man flown to hospital after 'targeted' shooting in Tradition, police say

-A man was flown to the hospital on Wednesday morning after a "targeted" shooting in Tradition, Port St. Lucie police said.
+A man was flown to the hospital on Wednesday morning after a getting shot in a "targeted attack" in Tradition, Port St. Lucie police said.

 The Port St. Lucie Police Department posted on Facebook that officers responded to a home in the 11000 block of Southwest Stockton Place, located in the Town Park at Tradition community, just before 7 a.m.